Business Strategy: Do you know the 5 Critical Actions that allow your Business to Survive and Scale?

 If you have a great product or service and market it with a plan, you will have customers.

-(Also: It is important to also have a good landing page to test the viability of your offering before you launch your product).
+(Also: It is important to also have a good landing page to test your offering before you launch your product).

 Four: Run a Sales System